History Files

 The existence of 'Basal Eurasians' is known only through DNA analysis which, in the twenty-first century, has come along in leaps and bounds.

-In fact it has developed so much that by the middle 2010s it became possible to start picking out evidence of intermixing between Palaeolithic human populations.
+In fact the scientific ability behind DNA analysis developed so much in the early twenty-first century that, by the middle 2010s, it became possible to start picking out evidence of intermixing between Palaeolithic human populations.

 Emireh stone tools